openstack/grenade/HACKING.rst

 Exercises
 ---------

-The scripts in the exercises directory are meant to 1) perform basic operational checks on certain aspects of OpenStack; and b) document the use of the OpenStack command-line clients.
+The scripts in the exercises directory are meant to 1) perform additional operational checks on certain aspects of OpenStack; and b) set up some instances and data that can be used to verify the upgrade process is non-destructive for the end-user.

-In addition to the guidelines above, exercise scripts MUST follow the structure outlined here.  ``swift.sh`` is perhaps the clearest example of these guidelines.
-These scripts are executed serially by ``exercise.sh`` in testing situations.

 * Begin and end with a banner that stands out in a sea of script logs to aid in debugging failures, particularly in automated testing situations.
 If the